fujitake/vantiq-related/vantiq-operations/docs/eng/mongodb.md

 At least two of the three mirrored configuration servers need to be up and running.

 ### Details
-MongoDBs in the Vantiq are the three-server mirror configuration, and the breakdown is the following.
+MongoDBs in the Vantiq are the three-server mirror configuration, and its configuration details are the following.

 - Three servers are up and running: Primary + Secondary + Secondary
 - Two servers are up and running: Primary + Secondary